 The Wharf, Wharf Street, Devizes, Wiltshire, SN10 1EB.

-Trips to Devizes Wharf are partnered with Devizes Canal Museum and there's lots of things to keep children occupied on a trip.
-There's the museum to explore, the excitement of going on a boat trip through a lock and some fascinating features to discover on the canal towpath including a second world war pill box and Dr Who’s tardis!
+Trips to Devizes Wharf are partnered with Devizes Canal Museum and there are lots of things to keep children occupied on a trip.
+There's the museum to explore, the excitement of going on a boat trip through a lock and some fascinating features to discover on the canal towpath, including a Second World War pill box and Dr Who’s Tardis!

 Our waterways offer rich and varied habitats so spotting wildlife is guaranteed!
-This workshop helps children discover the rich variety of minibeasts and wildlife that rely on water to live and grow.
-Activities include bug hunting in the long grass next to the canal, exploring the hedgerow and pond dipping in the side ponds at Caen Hill.
+This workshop helps children discover the rich variety of mini-beasts and wildlife that rely on water to live and grow.
+Activities include bug hunting in the long grass next to the canal, exploring the hedgerows and pond dipping in the side ponds at Caen Hill.